Discover more about events in Google Analytics 4 including the different types of events, how to create them and more.

 If you’re looking to track form submissions and leads, there are better options available.
 One option is to use marketing attribution tools.

-Marketing attribution like Ruler tools are better for tracking form submissions because they provide more detailed information about the journey that leads to a form submission or conversion.
+Marketing attribution tools like Ruler are better for tracking form submissions because they provide more detailed information about the journey that leads to a form submission or conversion.

-For example, marketing attribution tools can:
+For example, Ruler can:

 💡 Pro Tip